Trunkie-251/Reymaland-lore-cache/Lore/Destiny.md

 The lower torso of an genesmith is purely synthetic, with a variety of bizarre augmentations designed to allow them to work with the *Axlotl tanks*, vast masses of female flesh and machinery that incubate artificially-grown life such as Face-dancers, spare organs and bodyparts, etc.

-Genesmiths typically work in tandem with their brothers; The Surgeons in Augmenteries, though they can be found in seperate 'reproductive plants'
+Genesmiths typically work in tandem with their brothers; The Surgeons in Augmenteries, though they can be found in seperate 'cloning plants'

 ### Magnate